General surgery: Colorectal surgery

 General surgeons treat a wide variety of major and minor colon and rectal diseases including inflammatory bowel diseases (such as ulcerative colitis or Crohn's disease), diverticulitis, colon and rectal cancer, gastrointestinal bleeding and hemorrhoids.

+Upper gastrointestinal surgery

+General surgeons can specialise in Upper Gastro-intestinal (or foregut) surgery, which includes the surgical treatment of diseases of the stomach and oesophagus, liver, pancreas and gallbladder.
+In the UK, Upper GI surgeons can subspecialise further as benign surgeons, dealing with hiatus hernias and gallbladder diseases, bariatric surgeons, providing surgical care for weight management and metabolic diseases, or oesophago-gastric surgeons, dealing with complex problems related to the upper gastrointestinal tract (the foregut), including cancer.
+Surgical care of complex liver and pancreatic problems (including liver cancer and pancreatic cancer) is undertaken by Hepatobiliary and Pancreatic Surgery sub-specialists.

 Breast surgery

 General surgeons perform a majority of all non-cosmetic breast surgery from lumpectomy to mastectomy, especially pertaining to the evaluation, diagnosis and treatment of breast cancer.

 Vascular surgery

 General surgeons can perform vascular surgery if they receive special training and certification in vascular surgery.
 Otherwise, these procedures are typically performed by vascular surgery specialists.
 However, general surgeons are capable of treating minor vascular disorders.

 Endocrine surgery

 General surgeons are trained to remove all or part of the thyroid and parathyroid glands in the neck and the adrenal glands just above each kidney in the abdomen.
 In many communities, they are the only surgeon trained to do this.
 In communities that have a number of subspecialists, other subspecialty surgeons may assume responsibility for these procedures.